 Weird Face Stuff / Woo Woo Anti-Aging Routine

 I already mentioned coconut oil as being an awesome deep conditioner and it’s also really amazing for skin – body lotion, face lotion, makeup remover, you name it.
-I generally like to rub a small amount on my face before bed (warning: if you rub too much on in the morning you can look a little shiny).
+I generally like to rub a small amount on my face before bed (warning: if you rub too much on in the morning you can look a little shiny – and too much can make your hairline grease too – the key is a light dab here and there).
 I put it on maybe 30 minutes before bed and I just apply a small amount.
-It doesn’t stain my pillowcase or anything.
-It soaks in like any moisturizer would.
-I have sensitive skin, but I never break out from it – in fact, coconut oil is naturally antibacterial so I have a theory that it actually cuts down on blackheads and breakouts, both of which I’ve had as an adult when using other products on my face.
+It doesn’t stain my pillowcase and it soaks in like any moisturizer would.
+I have sensitive skin, but I never break out from it (since coconut oil is naturally antibacterial, I have a theory that it cuts down on blackheads and breakouts, both of which I’ve had as an adult when using other products on my face).

-So as I mentioned above, at night it’s just a light coating of Dr. Bronner’s Organic Coconut Oil that I rub into my face just like you’d apply any moisturizer.
+So as I mentioned above, at night it’s just a light coating of Dr. Bronner’s Organic Coconut Oil (I swear by that brand because it’s so organic/pure) that I rub into my face just like you’d apply any moisturizer.
 That’s it.
 No other products.
-It even takes off makeup if you rub it on like a cold cream and then wipe it off with a warm damp washcloth after applying it.
+It even takes off makeup if you rub it on like a cold cream and then wipe it off with a warm damp washcloth after applying it (the warm wet wash cloth does most of the work, so don’t overdo the coconut oil – just a dab).
 All the grime and makeup comes off.
 Even Gisele (the ridiculously gorgeous model) uses coconut oil to take off her makeup.
 It’s GOOD.
 And it’s simple and so cheap.
 After wiping with the washcloth to take your makeup off, just dab a bit more coconut oil on if you feel dry after that, but not too much.
 When I don’t wear makeup I skip the washcloth wipe-down and just rub it on like night cream.

 Then in the morning as a toner/skin cleanser I wipe my face down with a light swipe of watered down Bragg’s Organic Apple Cider Vinegar (remember it has to be Bragg’s with “the mother” in it).
 Water it down about halfway – so it’s 50% water and 50% ACV (I premix about 2 weeks worth and store mine in a small lidded tupperware container that you’d use to transport salad dressing).
 I just dip a cotton ball in that little tupperware jar every morning and wipe it all over my face as I’m pouring my tea.

 I actually keep cotton balls and ACV in the cabinet with my mugs since I do it at the same time (you don’t need to refrigerate it).
 You’re going for a light coat, which shouldn’t have any smell when it dries.
-If it does, water it down more and use less.
-It doesn’t make my face shiny or anything, and it seems to also help with avoiding breakouts, reducing blackheads a ton, and just generally clarifying my skin.
+If it does, water it down more and use way less.
+Don’t douse your face like a salad.
+A little goes a long way, and it seems to also help with avoiding breakouts, reducing blackheads a ton, and just generally clarifying my skin.

-Also, a cotton ball soaked in not-watered-down ACV that’s held on a skin tag for a few minutes for a few days in a row will literally make it FALL OFF YOUR BODY.
+Wait but back to the apple cider vinegar for a second.
+A cotton ball soaked in not-watered-down ACV that’s held on a skin tag for a few minutes for a few days in a row will literally make it FALL OFF YOUR BODY.
 It’s nuts.
 I know that’s gross, but it’s also kind of a miracle.
 I did one next to my eye that bugged me so much and three days later it was GONEZO.
 See ya later, taggy. (*flashes peace sign at skin tag*)

 *This post contains affiliate links*